Pikachuxxxx/Pikachuxxxx/README.md

 **Hi, I'm Pikachuxxx or my friends call me Phani (and so can you).
 I'm a Graphics and Game Engine Programmer.**

-### I'm currently working as a Computer Graphics Inter at [Viga Entertainment Technology](https://www.vigaet.com) in Banglore.
+### I'm currently working as a Computer Graphics Intern at [Viga Entertainment Technology](https://www.vigaet.com) in Banglore.

 Here are some facts about me.